strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 This proposal does not change the default behaviour of the Kafka Connect or MirrorMaker2 clusters so any existing clusters will not be affected.

 ## Rejected alternatives

+### User provides the CA for the Kafka Connect REST API

+In an earlier version of this proposal the user defined only the CA certificate and Strimzi used that to generate the actual certificate that Connect would host.
+The disadvantages of this proposal are Strimzi is forced to manage the lifecycle of the CA certificate and it does not allow users to use their own CA.

+The advantage is that it would allow users to reuse the Strimzi cluster CA if they didn't want to manage their own CA.

+This approach was rejected because the certificate management in Strimzi is not ideal, so picking an approach where the certificates are managed by the user is preferable.
+If the user does not want to manage their own certificates they can leave the Connect rest API as unencrypted.

 ### TLS encrypting the Kafka Connect REST API by default